Anthony Scibelli is a stand-up comedian, writer, and award winning filmmaker.

 As a writer, he collaborated with the production companies BrainFox and In The Car Media on their short film “Driven,” which won Best Film, Best Actress, Best Directing, and Audience Favorite at the Boston 48 Hour Film Project, and would go on to win Best Film at the US Northeast Region 48 Hour Film Project.

-He has studied with the Second City Film School, and his writing has been published in Two Fifty One, Little Old Lady Comedy, Points in Case, Vulture Comedy, Cracked.com, and UnSceneComedy.com.
+He has studied with the Second City Film School, and his writing has been published in the American Bystander, The Boston Globe Magazine, Two Fifty One, Little Old Lady Comedy, Points in Case, Slackjaw, The Haven, Vulture Comedy, Cracked.com, and UnSceneComedy.com.

 He was once retweeted by the Monkees.